willjackson/simple-vps-provisioner/README.md

 # Simple VPS Provisioner (svp)

-A Go-based command-line tool for provisioning Debian 13 (Trixie) VPS with LAMP stack for Drupal or WordPress.
+A Go-based command-line tool for provisioning Debian/Ubuntu VPS with LAMP stack for Drupal or WordPress.

 ## Features